indra-ji/affordance/README.md

 **Build eval dataset**

-Dataset - Evaluation dataset of one library
+Taskset - Evaluation dataset of one library

 Task - Specific coding task within dataset

 **Build tests for dataset**

+Testset - Test dataset for one dataset

 Test - Individual test case for each task

-Testset - Set of tests, one for each dataset

 **Specify agent**